Homegrown Player Rule (England): Brexit

-Miles Jacobson, director of Sports Interactive, the company behind the Football Manager, suggested that some EU-born players will not get work permits to work in the Premier League after Brexit.
+Miles Jacobson, director of Sports Interactive, the company behind the Football Manager video game series, suggested that some EU-born players will not get work permits to work in the Premier League after Brexit.
 152 current Premier League players who were born in the EU would probably not get a work permit if they are subjected to the same rules as non-EU players.
 Of the players who would not automatically qualify for work permits, they may qualify via the Football Association's Exceptions Panel.

 Some football lobby groups are using the tax paid by footballers as a reason to press for an exclusion for EU players - while the opposite view was the basis for Dyke's original proposal, that by reducing foreign born players there would be more room for English players.

 Since Brexit, clubs will not be able to sign players from overseas until they are 18.
 With this rule, overseas players can still become homegrown if they are signed at 18 years old and evolve 3 years on an English team, such as William Saliba.